nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/catalog-settings.md

 - Select the **'Recently viewed products' enabled** checkbox to enable customers to see products recently viewed in your store.
   - In the **Number of 'Recently viewed products'** field, enter the number of recently viewed products to be displayed when the previous checkbox is selected.
 - Select the **'New products' page enabled** checkbox if you want the 'New products' page to be enabled in the store.
-  - In the **Number of products on 'New products' page** field, enter the number of recently added products to display when the *'New products' page enabled* is selected.
+  - In the **'New products' page.
+Page size options** field, enter the number of recently added products to display when the *'New products' page enabled* is selected.
 - Select the **Display the date for a pre-order availability** checkbox if needed.

 ## Product fields